fwojciec/w11i.me/src/posts/recaptcha-v3-react.md

 ## The onLoad callback function

 Rather than loading ReCaptcha on every page of our app (by including it in the base index.html template, for example) we want to be able to enable it only when required.
-The captcha script can be loaded with reference to an onload callback that will give us control over the rendering of the widget.
+The captcha script can be loaded with reference to an on-load callback that will give us control over the rendering of the widget.
 Here's what our callback function looks like:

 ```typescript
 private onLoad = (): void => {